 What we do

-2. To encourage the neutering of cats and kittens
+2. Neutering - Supporting and encouraging the neutering of cats

-We cover the PR1 - PR7, and the PR25/PR26 postcode areas.
-If you are outside those areas, please contact your local voluntary branch or your nearest CP adoption centre.
-If you need help with neutering costs, and are not in the area covered by a voluntary branch, please contact the Cats Protection National Cat Centre for advice and for neutering help, and your nearest independent cat rescue group for rescue and rehoming.
+If you need help with neutering costs, and are not in the area covered by a voluntary branch, please contact the Cats Protection National Cat Centre for advice and for neutering help, and your next nearest independent cat rescue group for rescue and rehoming.
 You can find CP branches at www.cats.org.uk

 and other rescues at www.catchat.org